elxl/DLAV_group4/README.md

 ```
 ### YOLOv5 + deepsort files
-`yolov5-deepsort`: This folder contains all the code for YOLOv4 for detection (since DeepSORT runs detection at every frame) and DeepSORT for tracking, cloned from [theAIGuysCode](https://github.com/theAIGuysCode/yolov4-deepsort).
+`yolov5-deepsort`: This folder contains all the code for YOLOv5 for detection (since DeepSORT runs detection at every frame) and DeepSORT for tracking, cloned from [theAIGuysCode](https://github.com/theAIGuysCode/yolov4-deepsort).
+We are including the YOLOv5 weights (`yolov5s.pt`) in the folder.

 ### Our model
 `detector_tracking.ipynb`: Our tracker implemented in `.ipynb` file.